2-Day Edinburgh Itinerary

 The day begins by visiting Calton Hill, Edinburgh’s most famous ridge, which is included in the city’s UNESCO World Heritage Sites.
 The hilltop houses numerous remarkable monuments, some of which are modeled upon the Parthenon in Athens, hence the nickname “Athens of the North”.
 You'll also have some breathtaking views of Scotland’s capital.

 Walk down the same way you climbed up (from Princes Street) and head towards North Bridge.
 Before crossing, take a look at the buildings on either side.
 On the right stands Balmoral Hotel, one of the city’s most exclusive hotels.
 On the left is the Microsoft building.
-If you take a closer look inside the building, you’ll see that it's extremely modern inside.
+If you take a closer look inside the building, you’ll see that it's extremely modern inside, despite its classic exterior.

 Cross North Bridge, known as the “suicide bridge” until you get to the popular Royal Mile.
 By this time, it'll be approximately noon.
 Depending on when your flight leaves, you’ll be able to explore more or less of the city.